astronoray/academic-site/content/publication/garner2025_signals/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: Figure 1 of Garner et al. (in print)'
+  caption: 'Image credit: Figure 1 of Garner et al. (2025)'
   focal_point: ""
   preview_only: false